DOL-003/dol-003-web/lib/compendium/contributing.md

 - Keep scope small.
 Several small pull requests are preferable to one large one, unless all the changes are closely related.
 - Write a good PR description explaining why you're making the change, and linking any supporting documentation for the topic you're writing about.
 - Feel free to share your PR in [Discord](https://discord.gg/HwtPU7tkCT){:target="\_blank"} for discussion!

+Note that pull requests that do not follow these guidelines will not be accepted.

 ## Content guidelines